 On a similar note, mentors can help new hires get more comfortable in their new position and company quicker.
-Newbies can feel quite alone and awkward when starting out in a new organisation.
-Knowing they have someone they can chat with about anything relating to their new workplace—like the best and/or cheapest lunch spots, Slack channel recommendations, best person to contact for a specific request, etc.—can be comforting and ease some of those newbie nerves.
+Newbies can feel quite alone and awkward when starting out in a new organisation and having a mentor or buddy can ease that.
+Knowing they have someone they can chat with about anything relating to their new workplace—like the best and/or cheapest lunch spots, Slack channel recommendations, the best person to contact for a specific request, etc.—can be comforting and ease some of those newbie nerves.

 Navigate Company Culture

 A mentor can also help new hires learn about and navigate company culture.
 If you’re a seasoned pro at your current company, sometimes it can be hard to remember that there’s always some adjustment to be made when joining a new workplace.
 Having somebody share with you what the culture is like and how to best navigate it can make new hires feel welcomed and supported from the get-go.
 An established employee can also ensure a positive first impression of the organisation’s culture and environment.